 "I was immediately drawn to Carol when I met her at the Hudson Valley Psychodrama Institute where we were both in training.

-She is smart, empathic and has an incredible sense of humor.
+She is smart, empathetic and has an incredible sense of humor.

 Jane E Wong, LMSW